- 1 Visualization Stations

 SHARCNET also has a collection of remote-desktop machines running CentOS and Fedora.
 These can be used to run a variety of pre- and post-processing packages that are not a good fit for the cluster environment.
 They are accessed over the network via VNC.
 Sessions are not persistent.
 When you logout or get disconnected, they end.

-When switching between CentOS and Fedora environments you need to reset your configuration files because the versions of several of the programs differ.
-This is done by running the following command on any of the clusters
+When switching between CentOS and Fedora environments you need to reset your configuration files because versions of several programs coniguration files differ and may become confused when the environment changes.
+For instance if the Application Menu pulldown is missing from the vdi-centos6 desktop after running a fedora23 desktop.
+To fix this problem run the following command on any of the clusters:

 rm -fr ~/.config ~/.local ~/.cache ~/.gconf ~/.gnome2